Montpelier High School (Vermont): Athletics

 Hockey is played at the Montpelier Civic Center.
 The ski team skis at a variety of locations, sometimes at the school but usually at U-32 or at the Morse Farm Touring Center nearby.
 The golf and tennis teams play scheduled games off-campus.
-The Cross Country teams practice together at a variety of locations, including Hubbard Park and the North Branch Nature Center.
+The cross country teams practice together at a variety of locations, including Hubbard Park and the North Branch Nature Center.
+The gymnastics team practices and hosts home competitions at Central Vermont Gymnastics Academy in Waterbury.